apache/directory-fortress-commander/README-QUICKSTART.md

  http://hostname:8080/fortress-web
  ```

+ where hostname is host or ip for your machine.

 2. Click on the links, to pull up various views on the data stored in the directory.

 3. Run the Selenium Web driver integration tests with Firefox (default):